ajv-validator/ajv/README.md

 - _format_: formats validation mode ('fast' by default).
 Pass 'full' for more correct and slow validation or `false` not to validate formats at all.
 E.g., 25:00:00 and 2015/14/33 will be invalid time and date in 'full' mode but it will be valid in 'fast' mode.
 - _formats_: an object with custom formats.
 Keys and values will be passed to `addFormat` method.
 - _meta_: add [meta-schema](http://json-schema.org/documentation.html) so it can be used by other schemas (true by default).
+- _validateSchema: validate schema against meta-schema (true by default). `$schema` property in the schema can either be absent (draft-4 meta-schema will be used) or can be a reference to any previously added schema.
+If the validation fails, the errors will be logged.
 - _uniqueItems_: validate `uniqueItems` keyword (true by default).
 - _unicode_: calculate correct length of strings with unicode pairs (true by default).
 Pass `false` to use `.length` of strings that is faster, but gives "incorrect" lengths of strings with unicode pairs - each unicode pair is counted as two characters.
 - _beautify_: format the generated function with [js-beautify](https://github.com/beautify-web/js-beautify) (the validating function is generated without line-breaks). `npm install js-beautify` to use this option. `true` or js-beautify options can be passed.